stevensblueprint/blueprint_website/src/blog.md

 title: Stevens Blueprint
 layout: _layouts/Blog.jsx
 featured_post:
-  title: Reflecting on the 2023-2024 School Year
-  date_posted: May 24, 2021
+  title: The Founding of Stevens Blueprint
+  date_posted: February 19, 2025
-  image_url: ../assets/blog/featured_post.jpg
+  image_url: ../assets/events/students_hero.jpg
   tags:
-    - Reflection
-    - Blueprint
+    - General
   preview: |
     Welcome to the Stevens Blueprint Blog!
 Here, you can find posts about our projects, events, and more.
 We hope you enjoy reading our blog!
 This is the content needed to fill three lines
     Make sure that you're featured post occupies this much space.
-  redirect_url: /blog/yearEnd2024.html
+  redirect_url: /blog/the-founding-of-stevens-blueprint
 posts: # FIXME: Is this the best way to do this?
 Ideally we can read from the blog directory and generate this list automatically.
   - example1:
       title: example1